Frequently Asked Questions

 Will I be able to meet with a real lawyer?

 Rise Women’s Legal Centre is a training program/externship for future family lawyers as part of their clinical legal education.
-Our legal services are delivered by upper-year articled students with family law-specific education and training, and who are assisted on every file by our supervising lawyers.
+Our legal services are primarily delivered by upper-year articled students with family law-specific education and training, and who are assisted on every file by our supervising lawyers.
 It’s unlikely that you will meet with a lawyer at any point, but lawyers will be overseeing your file at every step.

 When I come to the clinic, is there designated parking available?